 If you haven’t done all of this before, I am happy to help you build the Brief.
 I will ask the questions I need answered.

 This approach allows me to a) be flexible, b) be focused on what matters, delivering Great work.

 I know there are people who are still saying, but how much will it cost?
 Ok, so you didn’t read anything above.
 My current base rate is $55 per hour.
 The average 2-5 minute piece uses at least 10 hours to Compose, Mix + Master so $550.
 If you want to strip my Credits (Ghost Work) then we’ll double that to $1,100.
 If you want Total Ownership triple it to $1,650 as I’ll never gain any value from that work ever again (seeing it can’t even be shown in my portfolio).
 Peanuts if you are making a killing off of what I delivered to you.

 Some simple Mix work I will do for $25 ph.
-If it is nice tidy material with under 5 Tracks/Stems, the First Mix can be as little as $75 (plus any fees Upwork etc).
-This will be a pretty thin & fast experience though with no real time spent on discussing anything.
-To do things with the depth that they probably deserve we need to start at $550 (again plus any fees).
+If it is nice tidy material with under 5 Tracks/Stems, the First Mix can be as little as $75.
+This will be a pretty thin & fast experience though with minimal time spent on discussing anything.
+To do things with the depth that they probably deserve we need to start at $550.

 It could be more, it could be less, but we won’t know until there is a Brief.
 Let’s build a brief…